krawaller/callbag-from-delegated-event/README.md

 (root: DOMelement, selector: string, eventName: string, between?: boolean) => source
 ```

-If `between` is true you'll also receive events where an element between the target and the root matches the selector (this includes the root).
+If `between` is true you'll also receive events where an element between the target and the root matches the selector.
 The matched element will be available on the `.matchedElement` prop on the event object.

 ## example